Bhavadharini-G/Text-Summarizer-Project/README.md

 #  End-to-End Text Summarizer Project

 This is an end-to-end implementation of a **Text Summarizer** using Natural Language Processing techniques and Transformer models.
-The project is structured in a modular fashion and includes setup for **local execution, Dockerization, and AWS CI/CD deployment using GitHub Actions**.
+The project is structured in a modular fashion and includes setup for **local execution, Dockerization, AWS CI/CD deployment and Streamlit Cloud Deployment using GitHub Actions**.

 ---